circular-o/circular/docs/getting-started/installation.md

 ## Bundling

-Shoelace is distributed as a collection of standard ES modules that [all modern browsers can understand](https://caniuse.com/es6-module).
+%LIBRARY_NAME% is distributed as a collection of standard ES modules that [all modern browsers can understand](https://caniuse.com/es6-module).
 However, importing a lot of modules can result in a lot of HTTP requests and potentially longer load times.
 Using a CDN can alleviate this, but some users may wish to further optimize their imports with a bundler.

-To use Shoelace with a bundler, first install Shoelace along with your bundler of choice.
+To use %LIBRARY_NAME% with a bundler, first install %LIBRARY_NAME% along with your bundler of choice.

 ```bash
 npm install %PACKAGE_FULL_PATH%